-- (a) The personnel records of the employees of the association [;], except for those records relating to the salaries and benefits of those employees; and - (b) The records of the association relating to another unit's owner [.], except for those records described in subsection 2. - 2.
+- (a) The personnel records of the employees of the association [; and], except for those records relating to the number of hours worked and the salaries and benefits of those employees; - (b) The records of the association relating to another unit's owner [-], except for those records described in subsection 2; and - (c) A contract between the association and an attorney. - 2.
 The executive board of an association shall maintain a general record concerning each violation of the governing documents, other than a violation involving a failure to pay an assessment, for which the executive board has imposed a fine, a construction penalty or any other sanction.
 The general record: - (a) Must contain a general description of the nature of the violation and the type of the sanction imposed.
 If the sanction imposed was a fine or construction penalty, the general record must specify the amount of the fine or construction penalty. - (b) Must not contain the name or address of the person against whom the sanction was imposed or any other personal information which may be used to identify the person or the location of the unit, if any, that is associated with the violation. - (c) Must be maintained in an organized and convenient filing system or data system that allows a unit's owner to search and review the general records concerning violations of the governing documents. - 3.
 If the executive board refuses to allow a unit's owner to review the books, records or other papers of the association, the Ombudsman [for Owners in Common Interest Communities] may: - (a) On behalf of the unit's owner and upon written request, review the books, records or other papers of the association during the regular working hours of the association; and - (b) If he is denied access to the books, records or other papers, request the Commission, or any member thereof acting on behalf of the Commission, to issue a subpoena for their production. - 4.
 The books, records and other papers of an association must be maintained for at least 10 years.
-The provisions of this subsection do not apply to: - (a) The minutes of a meeting of the units' owners which must be maintained in accordance with NRS 116.3108; or - (b) The minutes of a meeting of the executive board which must be maintained in accordance with NRS 116.31083.
+The provisions of this subsection do not apply to: - (a) The minutes of a meeting of the units' owners which must be maintained in accordance with NRS 116.3108; or

-116.31177 1.
-The executive board of an association shall maintain and make available for review at the business office of the association or some other suitable location [:] within the county where the common-interest community is situated or, if it is situated in more than one county, within one of those counties:

-(a) The financial statement of the association;
+- (b) The minutes of a meeting of the executive board which must be maintained in accordance with NRS 116.31083. - 5.
+The executive board shall not require a unit's owner to pay an amount in excess of \$10 per hour to review any books, records, contracts or other papers of the association pursuant to the provisions of this section. - Sec.
+80. NRS 116.31177 is hereby amended to read as follows: - 116.31177 1.
+The executive board of an association shall maintain and make available for review at the business office of the association or some other suitable location : within the county where the common-interest community is situated or, if it is situated in more than one county, within one of those counties: - (a) The financial statement of the association;